 Navratri is perhaps the holiest Hindu festival celebrated by Indians.
-This is a 9 nights long festival during which people worship nine different avatars of Durga, the Goddess of Power.
+This is a 9 nights long festival that is part of Shree Ram Navam, during which people worship nine different avatars of Durga, the Goddess of Power.
 Each avatar of the Goddess signifies a particular power, ranging from the power of wisdom and education to the power of wealth and good luck.
 Indians celebrate Navratris twice a year, once in the beginning of the autumn, and once in the beginning of the spring season.
 Both these are considered to be sacred times to worship any God.
 One way of showing devotion to the Goddess is to keep a fast for 9 days and nights.
 During this fast, people do not eat any passion inducing food, like onions, garlic, hot spices etc. There is a very limited variety of ingredients that you can use during Navratri fasts.
 Read this oneHOWTO article to know how to make Navratri food without using the prohibited ingredients.
 Here are a few ingredients that fasting people can use during this festival.

 Aloo or potatoes

 This is a common side dish that people usually accompany with kuttu rotis or puris.
 Aloo or potatoes are allowed to eat during Navratri fast.
 So, you can make a fried aloo sabzi by frying potatoes and mixing allowed spices in it.
 You can boil potatoes, cut or mash them, and mix ghee and rock salt to eat with curd or kuttu roti.